 - Keep cold foods at 40 degrees or colder

-- Do not keep perishable food out for more than 2 hours at room temperature, 1 hour if temperature is above 90 degrees.
+- Do not keep perishable food out for more than 2 hours at room temperature, 1 hour if the temperature is above 90 degrees.

 - Eat cooked leftovers within 4 days